 If you’ve watched Spartacus, you might fancy yourself a bit of a gladiator guru and well educated on the Colosseum.
-As fantastic as the show is to watch (I’m a huge fan and currently re-watching), not everything you see is accurate and it’s important to remember that although it’s based on a real Thracian gladiator called Spartacus, there are certain elements that have been embellished for our viewing pleasure.
+As fantastic as the show is to watch (I’m a huge fan and currently re-watching), not everything you see is accurate and it’s important to remember that although it’s based on a real Thracian gladiator called Spartacus, there are certain elements that have been embellished for our viewing pleasure, but these are 10 facts about the Colosseum you should know.

 Speaking of viewing pleasure, boy, did the Romans ever love a good show.
 Here are 10 facts about the Roman Colosseum, that I learned on my tour with Walks Of Italy, ranging from interesting to downright disturbing.